GsDevKit/ServiceVM/README.md

 produces an inspector on the key state of the service vm:

 ```
-.        -> aDictionary( 'instances'->aDictionary( ), 'high water'->0, 'queue'->anArray( ), 'inProcess'->anArray( ))
+.        -> aDictionary( 'instances'->aDictionary( ), 'high water'->0, 'queue'->anArray( ), 'inProcess'->anArray( ), 'service loop'->Service VM Loop)
 (class)@ -> Dictionary
-(oop)@   -> 423792641
+(oop)@   -> 329195777
 1@       -> 'high water'->0
 2@       -> 'inProcess'->anArray( )
 3@       -> 'instances'->aDictionary( )
 4@       -> 'queue'->anArray( )
+5@       -> 'service loop'->Service VM Loop
 ```

-`high water` is the count of service vm tasks created. `inProcess` is a list of service vm tasks that have been removed from queue and are being serviced, but have not completed processing, yet. 'instances' is a dictionary in UserGlobals that keeps track of all of the tasks created by the serviceVM script. `queue` is a list of the service vm tasks that are stacked ubrp waiting to be processed.
+`high water` is the count of service vm tasks created.

+`inProcess` is a list of service vm tasks that have been removed from queue and are being serviced, but have not completed processing, yet.

+'instances' is a dictionary in UserGlobals that keeps track of all of the tasks created by the serviceVM script.

+`queue` is a list of the service vm tasks that are stacked ubrp waiting to be processed.

+`service loop` is the vm task instance.

 ####Example Task Life Cycle
 In this example the [task][3] is going to get the time in London using the url: